Last updated on August 4, 2026

 Sonant AI — phone automation for high-volume P&C agencies

-Sonant AI is an insurance-specialized voice receptionist that answers, captures FNOL data, and follows up automatically.
-Sonant's published customer outcomes include O'Connor Insurance reporting 8× ROI in 30 days and 58+ hours saved monthly, and BIG Pickering achieving 100% call answer rates and 600% first-month ROI.
+Sonant AI is as field-relevant as it gets: an insurance-specialized voice receptionist that answers, captures FNOL data, and follows up automatically, with an agent dashboard on web/mobile.
+Published customer outcomes include O'Connor Insurance reporting 8× ROI in 30 days and 58+ hours saved monthly, and BIG Pickering achieving 100% call answer rates and 600% first-month ROI.

 Attribute Detail